Have you ever wondered what the best tubeless sealant is? Well, if you have, you’ve come to the right place.

 How we tested

-After we’d finished testing a sealant, we thoroughly cleaned the tyre with water and rags, plugged the existing holes in the tyre with tape, and tested the next sealant on a different section of tyre.
-Using this method, we can be fairly confident that the order in which the sealants were tested didn’t affect the results.
+After we’d finished testing a sealant, we cleaned the tyre thoroughly with water and rags, plugged the existing holes in the tyre with tape, and tested the next sealant on a different section of tyre.

-We then stabbed the tyre on the outer casing, between the tread blocks, using a 2mm pick.
-The tyre was spun until the hole was sealed and the pressure loss was then measured, before re-inflating to 30psi.
+We then stabbed the tyre on the outer casing, between the tread blocks, using a pick and different-sized screwdrivers.